Srinivas39322/Srinivas39322/README.md

 ♟️ State-level chess player in 8th grade. ☁️ Certified in AWS, Azure, and Terraform.

-🧪 Worked on projects like X-ray disease classification and Detecting Duplicate Questions in Quora.

-🏐 Volleyball enthusiast who loves the game for focus and precision.

-🌍 Avid traveler with a recent trip to NewYork's stunning Christmas vibes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">